webix-hub/docs/data/api/editability_onbeforeeditstop_event.md

 Events starting from **"before"** are **blockable**, which means that if they return *false* the action is blocked.

-In the sample above **editing is not finished** when the edit stop command is received (it happens when you leave the editor body) and
+In the above sample **editing is not finished** when the edit stop command is received (it happens when you leave the editor body) and **editing continues** with setting the new value to the item and refreshing it.
-**editing continues** with setting the new value to the item and resreshing it.
 It is done to display the new value outside the field where editor opens.